 Generally, you use scopes in three ways:

 From an application, to verify the identity of a user and get basic profile information about the user, such as their email or picture.
 In this scenario, the scopes available to you include those implemented by the OpenID Connect (OIDC) protocol.
-For details, see OpenID Connect Scopes.
+To learn more, read OpenID Connect Scopes.

 In an API, to implement access control.
 In this case, you need to define custom scopes for your API and then identify these scopes so that calling applications can use them.
-For details, see API Scopes.
+To learn more, read API Scopes.

 From an application, to call an API that has implemented its own custom scopes.
 In this case, you need to know which custom scopes are defined for the API you are calling.
-For an example of calling a custom API from an application, see Sample Use Cases: Scopes and Claims
+To see examples of calling a custom API from an application, read Sample Use Cases: Scopes and Claims

 Understand your use case and choose the most restrictive scopes possible.

 If you are requesting scopes, make sure you ask for enough access for your application to function, but only request what you absolutely need.
 Are you establishing a user's identity or asking the user to allow you to interact with their data?
 There's a big difference between importing a user's Facebook profile information and posting to their wall.
 By only requesting what you need, you are more likely to gain user consent when required since users are more likely to grant access for limited, clearly-specified scopes.